tjwaterman99/etl-demo/README.md

 # etl-demo

-Demo of a simple ETL proejct
+Demo of a simple ETL project that extracts GitHub issues and saves them in a Postgres database.

 ## Usage